 Prepare the Ingredients

 - Using a serrated knife and cutting board, slice 8 pieces from Harvest Grain Sandwich Loaf.
-Butter one side of each piece.
+If grilling, butter one side of each piece.

 - Using a carving knife on the same cutting board, slice pieces of corned beef into 1/2" – 3/4" thickness.